 The costs will vary depending on what Audi S4 model you choose, and what insurance group it appears in.
-As an example, a 30-year-old driver in an average postcode could pay around £924 for cover on a Audi S4 TFSI Quattro Saloon 4d S Tronic that is in insurance group 36 or around £993 for a Audi S4 S4 Quattro Saloon Black Edition 4d S Tronic that is in insurance group 39.
+As an example, a 30-year-old driver in an average postcode could pay around £924 for cover on an Audi S4 TFSI Quattro Saloon 4d S Tronic that is in insurance group 36 or around £993 for an Audi S4 Quattro Saloon Black Edition 4d S Tronic that is in insurance group 39.
 This comparison will help you see the impact of premium pricing when one car is in a higher insurance group.

 Audi S4 insurance cost by location